PaloAltoNetworks/aws-transit-vpc/documentation/solution_overview.md

-# Solution Overview
+# Transit VPC with VM-Series Solution Overview

 ## Brief description about the solution
-This solution automates baseline Firewall Services VPC solution.
-In baseline Firewall services VPC there are two VPCs.
+This solution automates the Transit VPC solution with VM-Series.
+In the Transit VPC solution with VM-Series there are two VPCs.
  1. A HUB VPC where Palo Alto Firewall devises will be deployed
  2. One or more Spoke VPCs located in one or more AWS accounts, where workloads are deployed